Badgerati/Pode/docs/Tutorials/Routes/Examples/RestApiSessions.md

 ## Login and Logout

 The first two routes will be two POST routes to login/logout a user.
-This first route will authenticate the user, and then respond back with a session in the response's `X-Pode-SessionId` header:
+This first route will authenticate the user, and then respond back with a session in the response's `pode.sid` header:

 ```powershell
 Add-PodeRoute -Method Post -Path '/login' -Middleware (Get-PodeAuthMiddleware -Name 'Login')